 - Children are eligible for care from birth until the day prior to the date of the child’s 13th birthday.
 Children with disabilities may be eligible through age 18.

-- The parent who is receiving subsidy must choose an eligible child care provider.
-Relative/Neighbor providers must complete an Agreement with the CCIS, must comply with the participation requirements listed in the Agreement and must complete CareCheck in order to be eligible to participate in the Subsidized Child Care Program.
-CareCheck is the Department of Human Services’s program that requires background clearances (see below).
+- The parent who is receiving a subsidy must choose an eligible child care provider.
+Relative providers must complete an Agreement with the ELRC, must comply with the participation requirements listed in the Agreement and must complete CareCheck in order to be eligible to participate in the Subsidized Child Care Program.
+CareCheck is the Department of Human Services’ program that requires background clearances (see below).

 - If funding is not available at the time that a low-income, working parent applies for subsidized child care, the child may be placed on a waiting list.